 We are focused on continuing to grow the number of customers that use our solutions.
-We intend to grow our base of field sales representatives and customer success managers, which we believe will drive both geographic and vertical expansion.
-Additionally, we are investing in inside sales and self-serve offerings and distribution channels.
+Additionally, we are investing in low-touch and self-serve offerings that can be sold by inside-sales teams or completely online, as well as in distribution channels.
 We believe this will enable us to efficiently acquire smaller customers across all industries - beyond enterprises into SMEs, beyond universities into K-12 schools, beyond tier 1 media and telecom companies to tier 2 and 3 media and telecom companies, and beyond providing Media Services to large technology companies to also addressing smaller technology firms and startups.